MeganClo/Pokemon-Bootcamp-Battle/README.md

 - Sarah Durkin

 ### Description
-An gaming application leveraging the PokeAPI and the Random .User Generator API.
+A simple gaming application leveraging the PokeAPI and the Random User Generator API where users take turns and points are subtracted based on the move selected.
+The player who survives wins!

-- A random opponent is assignned from the Random User API
+- A random opponent is assigned from the Random User API
 - A random Pokemon is assigned to the user and the opponent
 - Moves are pulled in to the user's buttons from the Poke API
 - The user can select moves in a back and forth exchange with their opponent until one runs out of Health